j2made/apollo/README.md

 ## Credits:
 This project is heavily influenced by [Bedrock] (https://github.com/roots/bedrock) and [Sage] (https://github.com/roots/sage) by the [Roots] (https://roots.io/) team.
-A lot of the code here has been adopted from or inspired by those projects, including the gulp file and [the wrapper] (https://roots.io/sage/docs/theme-wrapper/).
+A lot of the code here has been adopted from or inspired by those projects, such as [the wrapper] (https://roots.io/sage/docs/theme-wrapper/).